 Customers living in other countries will be able to order this book from large retailers or have it ordered into your local book shop!

-The Cosmic Mother Tarot Deck - Preorder the 2nd edition now
+The Cosmic Mother Tarot Deck - It's my Birthday Sale!

 Preorder the second print edition of these beautiful cards.